-The Mechanical Science and Engineering Department (MechSE) offers Bachelor of Science degrees in either engineering mechanics (EM) or mechanical engineering (ME).
+The Mechanical Science and Engineering Department (MechSE) offers Bachelor of Science degrees in Engineering Mechanics (EM) and Mechanical Engineering (ME).
 Lowerclassmen in MechSE take classes alongside students from many other engineering majors, such as aerospace, civil, chemical, industrial, and electrical.
 The diversity of majors provides ample opportunity for students to build their own interdisciplinary and cross-functional engineering community.

 MechSE students typically take 14-16 credit hours in their first semester and 14-18 credit hours in each following semester.
 After sophomore year, students branch off into more specialized classes and often work with their peers within the department to better tackle the department’s challenging classes, labs, and projects.